What was the Second Wave Feminist Movement?

-In the 1950s, the economy began to expand and the height of the red scare or anti-communist sentiment began to diminish feminist organization.
-However, by the early late 1950s and 1960s, as more prolonged prosperity took hold, there was greater interest to explore new ideas and movements emerged, including the civil rights movement, that began to question establish social constructs such as segregation and inequality in the work place.
+In the 1950s, the economy began to expand, and the height of the red scare or anti-communist sentiment began to diminish feminist organization.
+However, by the early late 1950s and 1960s, as prolonged prosperity took hold, there was greater interest to explore new ideas and movements emerged, including the civil rights movement, that began to question establish social constructs such as segregation and inequality in the workplace.
 By the early 1960s, the social atmosphere began to be conducive for a major feminist movement.

 In 1969, Katy Millett wrote Sexual Politics and wrote about the patriarchal structure of society that controls sex, sexual expression, and ultimately politics and the narrative of political discourse.
 Sex and gender oppression are common because of political discourse found in society.
 Millets argued that before any other type of oppression existed, elite men first oppressed people based on sex and gender, extending later to race and class.

 In the 1970s, the second wave feminist movement expanded and continued to gain momentum.
 Carol Hanisch published an essay in 1970 titled "The Personal is Political.”
-Hanisch argued that everything was political, including division of household labor, gender roles, and other day-to-day activities.
-If a women decided to have an abortion and get a job as a woman in a male dominated industry, then that decision has political consequences and became politicized in society.
+Hanisch argued that everything was political, including the division of household labor, gender roles, and other day-to-day activities.
+If a woman decided to have an abortion and get a job as a woman in a male-dominated industry, then that decision has political consequences and became politicized in society.
 Women had to bring their private, household problems into the public sphere because issues were politicized and had consequence far outside of an individual.

 One Movement or Two?